 In this course students will study a variety of myths and legends from diverse cultures around the world.
 We will explore common themes and characters across cultures and time periods.
 Reading and comprehension strategies will be emphasized with each literary selection, and writing assignments will be developed from within the context of the reading.
-Essays, journals, creative projects, quizzes, and a final project or exam will comprise the performance assessments for the course.
+Formatives and Summatives will comprise the performance assessments for the course.
+Creative Writing Recommendation: American Literature .50 credit/1 semester Grade 11-12

-British Literature

-.50 credit/1 semester Grade 11-12